PrzemyslawSwiderski/helm-gradle-plugin/README.md

 Plugin behavior can be adjusted by the following properties:

-- `helmVersion` - version of Terraform to be downloaded, `1.9.6` by default
+- `helmVersion` - version of Helm to download, `3.16.1` by default
-- `helmSetupDir` - Helm installation directory, by default `<project_dir>/.gradle/helmClient-v<helmVersion>`
+- `helmSetupDir` - installation directory, by default:
+  `<project_dir>/.gradle/helmClient-v<helmVersion>`
 - `operatingSystem` - local operating system, `linux` by default
 - `architecture` - system CPU architecture, resolved by `os.arch` system property by default